JNKHunter/HadoopClusterDigitalOcean/README.md

 192.168.1.1 NameNode
 ```

-where 192.168.1.1 is the private IP of your droplet.
+Replace 192.168.1.1 with the private IP of your droplet you copied earlier.

 ##Tips